With Power Out, Many Florida Gas Stations Remain Closed

 Now that Hurricane Irma has left Florida, gasoline supplies are slowly coming back into the state.
 But thousands of gas stations remain closed anyway.

-That's because, with electricity out throughout the peninsula, even stations that have access to gas have no way to get it into people's vehicles.
+That's because with electricity out throughout the peninsula, even stations that have access to gas have no way to get it into people's vehicles.

 "Power is the issue.
 Most of these gas stations don't have backup generation that can allow the pumps to work," says John Kilduff, founding partner of Again Capital, an energy investment firm.